KishoreSavarapu/DSCI_6004_02-FINAL-PROJECT/README.md

 Gated Recurrent Unit: Gated Recurrent Units (GRUs) are a type of recurrent neural network (RNN) architecture, introduced as a simplified alternative to Long Short-Term Memory (LSTM) networks.
 They have gained popularity in various natural language processing (NLP) tasks, including sentiment classification, due to their ability to efficiently model sequential data and capture long-term dependencies with fewer parameters than LSTMs.

 Bidirectional Vanilla RNN: A Bidirectional Vanilla RNN combines the traditional structure of a Vanilla Recurrent Neural Network (RNN) with bidirectional processing of input sequences.
 This approach allows the network to have both forward and backward information about the sequence at every point, enhancing its ability to capture context and improving performance on tasks like sentiment classification.

+Stacked networks: By layering multiple instances of neural networks on top of each other—Stacked Vanilla RNN, Stacked LSTM, Stacked GRU, and Stacked Bidirectional RNN—we aim to amplify the models' capacity to learn from complex patterns and dependencies in the data.
+This approach, applied in conjunction with both traditional and reverse-order sentence inputs.